pymanga/pyMANGA/web/content/en/contribution/Structure.md

 ### TreeModelLib

-The 'TreeModelLib' latter is the heart of pyMANGA as it describes vegetation growth and interaction between individuals and the environment.
+The TreeModelLib latter is the heart of pyMANGA as it describes vegetation growth and interaction between individuals and the environment.
-A TreeModel always consists of 3 submodels
+A TreeModel always consists of three interacting sub-libraries.
+Those libraries model the gathering of resources, above- and below-ground, as well as vegetation growth.
+The communication between those libraries is managed by interfaces.

 #### AbovegroundCompetition

-This submodel characterizes the modeling of resource gathering over the ground.
+This sub-library characterizes the gathering of resources available above the ground.
-Since pyMANGA models growth via the presence of resources, these are also the focus of this submodel.
-The above-ground resource relevant to pyMANGA con for example represent the sunlight.
+An above-ground resource relevant to pyMANGA is sunlight availability.
+A sub-model can, for example, describe how sunlight is available to individual trees if they are shwadowd by others.

 #### BelowgroundCompetition

-This submodel characterizes the modeling of resource gathering below the ground.
+This sub-library characterizes the resource gathering below the ground.
 Since pyMANGA models growth via the presence of resources, these are also the focus of this submodel.
 The below-ground resource relevant to pyMANGA con for example represent the nutrient availability.

 #### TreeGrowthAndDeath

-In the third and last main submodel of the TreeModelLib, the dynamic concept of tree growth and death is described.
+In the third and last main sub-library of the TreeModelLib, the dynamic concept of tree (vegetation) growth and death is described.

 ### TreeOutputLib